-Logan’s economic engines – aside from tourism – include healthcare and education.
-Utah State University – 17,000 students strong – sits in the city’s eastern foothills.
+Tourism aside, Logan’s economic engines include healthcare and education.
+Utah State University, home to nearly 20,000 students, sits in the city’s eastern foothills.
 Logan Regional Hospital is a key acute-care institution for adjacent, thinly-populated rural areas of Idaho, Wyoming, and Utah.
 That said, novel industries exist here too, including ICON Health & Fitness (an exercise equipment manufacturer), Campbell Scientific (which manufactures laboratory instruments), and Space Dynamics Laboratory, a Utah State University-owned corporation that makes high-tech equipment for spacecraft.

 With a super-low unemployment rate, it’s not hard to find a decent-paying job here.
 And once you’ve got a job, the low living costs – and those incredible mountain views – make it easy to stick around.

 7. Galveston, Texas

 Galveston doesn’t necessarily fit the tourist town mold: It’s part of a major port complex that handles a lot of the country’s petrochemical traffic (and a fair amount of its cruise passenger traffic too).
 But it’s also a popular getaway for folks from Texas and Louisiana, thanks largely to its historic charm, scenic barrier island location, and (somewhat) mild sea breezes that keep it cool during the summer.